This paper was written for a short, spoken presentation at Glasgow University’s Symposium on Fantasy and the Fantastic.

 ‘Our bodies have formed themselves in delicate reciprocity with the manifold textures, sounds, and shapes of an animate earth – our eyes have evolved in subtle interaction with other eyes, as our ears are attuned by their very structure to the howling of wolves and the honking of geese.’

 So the way we perceive a moss-covered river rock is completely different to how a trout or a dragonfly perceives the same rock.
-No one experience of the rock is more correct than the others, and each creature’s experience is rooted in three and a half billion years of co-evolution, and is co-created in the moment by the unique qualities of that specific rock (and its rockness) and by the human’s or the dragonfly’s unique mode of perception, and the way those meet.
+No one experience of the rock is more correct than the others, and each creature’s experience is rooted in millions of years of co-evolution, and is co-created in the moment by the unique qualities of that specific rock and by the human’s or the dragonfly’s unique mode of perception.

 An old alchemy is at work in the place between us and the living landscape.